jaklithn/GraphDatabaseDemo/Readme.md

 ## Code

+### Movies
+This project is responsible for defining the movie structures as POCO objects.
+MovieContainer is used to deserialize the json content found in Movies/Resources/MovieContainer.zip and import it into Neo4j database.

 ### Neo.Movies.Program
 When you run this console application you get a question on data generation.
 On first run you should hit Y to accept a generation of data.
 As mentioned this will take some time, so please be patient.
 On subsequent runs you can hit any other key which will step you through some provided demo calls.
 They will show you how to do some common tasks from code:
 - Retrieve typed objects